inato/fp-ts-training/README.md

 $ yarn test:watch
 ```

+You will have failing tests.
+And the exercice is to make them pass.

 Finally, if you wish to only run the tests for a given exercise `exoN`, you can
 run the following: